 NY Times distribution strategy

 It is interesting to notice the massive reach NYTimes has been able to build over the web.
 In short, it is the case in which a player from the printed mastered the digital world as well.
-With a site, that according to Similar Web estimates has more than three hundred million visits per month
+With a site, that according to Similar Web estimates 662 million visits per month.

 - What Is a Business Model Canvas?
 Business Model Canvas Explained

 - The Power of Google Business Model in a Nutshell

 - How Does Google Make Money?
 It’s Not Just Advertising!